normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/AspNetCoreAsLambda.md

 # ASP.NET Core as a Lambda Function?

 When you want to expose a Lambda function to the web you register the Lambda function to either an API Gateway REST api or an ELB Application Load Balancer.
-The http request that come into the REST API or the Application load balancer will sent to the Lambda function as events just like we saw earlier with the DynamoDB stream sample.
+The HTTP request that come into the REST API or the Application load balancer will be sent to the Lambda function as events just like we saw earlier with the DynamoDB stream sample.
 The man difference is that a response object is returned from the Lambda function which will be returned back as the HTTP response through API Gateway or Application Load Balancer.